 - Project Operation Costs

-3. Profit
+3. Profit Overhead

 Costs Included in Construction Budget

 Construction budgets are usually formed during the bidding stage when general contractors have to examine bid documents and project plans to estimate the total costs.
-Depending on your company’s role in a construction project, you need to include different types of expenses, as elaborated below.
+Depending on your company’s role in a building project, you need to include different types of expenses, as elaborated below.

-Property
+Property Acquisition Costs

 These costs refer to land or property acquisition expenses that depend on the location and scope of the construction project.
 In addition to lot/land price, other property-related expenses are real estate purchase fees, permit fees, taxes, and financing.